aricodes-oss/aricodes/content/posts/building-a-pi-cluster.md

 # Imaging!

 Raspberry Pis are ARM devices.
 What the Raspberry Pi company won't tell you, however, is that they are 64-bit ARM devices.
 Raspbian ships as a 32-bit OS by default for legacy compatibility reasons, but we're more interested in fully utilizing the hardware and not having to manually rebuild every Docker image we want to use.
 For some reason the 64 bit builds are hidden pretty well, [but they're available here](https://downloads.raspberrypi.org/raspios_arm64/images/).
 Download that image, flash it to all of your SD cards, and make sure you put an empty file named `ssh` into the boot partition of each SD card.
+This will enable the SSH daemon and allow you to connect to each of your Pis without needing to connect a keyboard and monitor.

 # Assembly!